AlexiaChen/awesome-stars/README.md

 ## Rust

 - [sotrh/learn-wgpu](https://github.com/sotrh/learn-wgpu) – Guide for using gfx-rs's wgpu library.
-- [purton-tech/rust-llm-guide](https://github.com/purton-tech/rust-llm-guide) – A guide to building, training and running large language models using Rust.
 - [purton-tech/skytrace](https://github.com/purton-tech/skytrace) – SkyTrace from Airbus and The European Space Agency - We want to improve space situational awareness by providing a data sharing and communication platform for satellite operators.
 - [refcell/subway-rs](https://github.com/refcell/subway-rs) – An extensible and practical demonstration of constructing evm-based sandwich attacks built with ethers-rs and Huff language.
 - [shafishlabs/llmchain-rs](https://github.com/shafishlabs/llmchain-rs) – 🦀Rust + Large Language Models - Make AI Services Freely and Easily.
 Inspired by LangChain